Advice & guidance

 - Understand the tax implications of your choice

-The Pension Wise service is free and impartial.
+The Pension Wise service is free and impartial, it is provided by The Money & Pensions Service (MaPS).
 They will not recommend companies or tell you how to use your pension pot or invest your money.
 If you require someone to help you make these sort of choices then you might be better off seeking financial advice.

 Where can I get financial advice?